How TicVac-U will turn Ugandas cows into cash cows

 In the latest field trials, TicVac-U shows 86% efficacy against R. appendiculatus ticks responsible for transmitting EastCoastFever (ECF).

-Upon commercial production in 2022, the new tickvaccine is expected to be rolled out on a mass vaccination exercise covering the entire country.
+Upon commercial production in 2023, the new tick vaccine is expected to be rolled out on a mass vaccination exercise covering the entire country.
 More importantly, the introduction of a vaccine for EastCoastFever will remove constraints around farmers switching to cross-breeds or exotic breeds like Friesians, out of fear of their vulnerability to EastCoastFever disease.

 A vaccine for EastCoastFever vaccine will thus directly affect cattle health and productivity level and by extension increase the quantity and quality of milk being produced locally, turning Uganda’s cows into healthy and highly lucrative cash cows.

-Despite these challenges, the country’s diary sector has managed to become the second biggest export earner, behind only coffee.
-The invention of TicVac-U tickvaccine will, going forward, play a very critical role in keeping livestock healthy, providing farmers ways to increase productivity, prevent diseases and optimise the efficiency of milk and meat production from their livestock.
+Despite these challenges, the country’s dairy sector has managed to become the second biggest export earner, behind only coffee.
+The invention of the TicVac-U tick vaccine will, going forward, play a very critical role in keeping livestock healthy, providing farmers with ways to increase productivity, prevent diseases and optimize the efficiency of milk and meat production from their livestock.